MaraHraje/mara_scoreboard/README.md

 - Give your players a useful tool while maintaining top-tier performance.
 - Completely free to download and use.

-📩 Download now and elevate your server with this amazing scoreboard script!
+📩 Download now and elevate your server with this amazing scoreboard script!!